MonkeyNi/tracker/readme.md

 5. 20210203
     * Update OpenCV tracker code
     * Strict initialization for ECO: for each det, if it has 4 consecutive pre-dets, then it can be initialized
+6. 20210208
+    * Use new overlap: overlap = intersection / max(areaA, areaB); it can deal with 'A is much larger than B situation';
+    * Fix some bugs

 ### ECO Code Reference